 Steps

-For the pesto, you can either arm yourself with a lot of patience with a pestle and mortar, or, like I do since I already use my patience managing my ladies on Facebook :-D, you can use a blender.
-I recently got a Ninja food processor which is really powerful but a bit noisy; however, since it blends quickly, the noise is tolerable.
+For the pesto you can arm yourself with patience and use a mortar and pestle or, as I do (since I already use my patience to manage my ladies on a diet on Facebook :-D), you can use a blender.
+I recently got a Ninja processor that is really powerful but a bit noisy; since it blends quickly the noise is bearable.

-In any case, just put the raw, well-washed spinach, peeled and chopped avocado, almonds, peeled and sliced garlic, juice of half a lemon, salt, pepper, and a bit of chili if you like into the blender.
+In any case, simply put the raw, well-washed spinach in the blender, the avocado peeled and cut into pieces, the almonds, the peeled and sliced garlic, the juice of half a lemon, salt and pepper and a bit of chili if you like.

-Blend everything for a few seconds so that some almond pieces remain to chew on; I prefer it that way.
+Blend everything for a few seconds so that there are still small pieces of almonds to chew — I prefer it that way.

-For the mushrooms, you can do it two ways.
-You can simply sauté the cleaned and chopped mushrooms in not-too-small pieces with the oil in a non-stick pan.
-But if you have an air fryer, you can also cut the mushrooms, coat them with oil, and cook them at 356°F for about 8-10 minutes directly in the basket: make sure to check the cooking occasionally so they don’t roast too much, as each fryer has its own timing.
+For the mushrooms you can do it two ways.
+You can simply sauté the cleaned mushrooms, cut into not-too-small pieces, with the oil in a nonstick skillet.
+But if you have an air fryer you can also cut the mushrooms, brush them with oil and cook them at 356°F (180°C) for about 8–10 minutes directly in the basket: be sure to check occasionally so they don’t over-roast, every fryer has its own timing.

-Once the pasta and mushrooms are cooked, just mix the pasta well with the pesto and then serve it by adding the mushrooms as a garnish.
+Once the pasta and mushrooms are cooked all you have to do is mix the pasta well with the pesto and then serve adding the mushrooms as a garnish.
 And our pasta with avocado and spinach pesto and mushrooms is ready!

-If you have points available, you can add slices of avocado with a bit of salt, pepper, and lemon juice, how delicious!
+If you have points available you can add slices of avocado with a bit of salt, pepper and lemon juice — delicious!

-We at home loved it, and when I say we, I mean it was also approved by the Dutchman, who tends to be very critical, though he’s always grateful I cook.
+We really liked it at home and when I say we I mean it was even approved by my Dutch partner who tends to be very, very critical even though he is always very grateful that I cook, eh.
 He’s not that bad!

-I’m waiting to know if you enjoyed it, let me know by commenting below or on Facebook, you can find the link to my group, the Mangia senza Pancia Club, below…
+I look forward to knowing if you enjoyed it — let me know by commenting below or on Facebook; further down you’ll find the link to my group, the Mangia senza Pancia Club…

 Enjoy!